Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 - Local bank and credit union loans.
 Look to your local financial institutions for small-dollar loans with more flexible eligibility criteria.
 Some only require your individual taxpayer identification number (ITIN) rather than your Social Security number, which can help undocumented workers get funding.

-Compare legitimate short-term lenders
+Compare legitimate short-term loans and alternatives

 Bottom line